HydroApps/Graph--plotter--App/README.md

  Since the application runs in a bat file please make sure your operating system supports it.

 #### 📦Installation
-  == Installation of Python 3.9 is recommended.If you are using low end pc download portable python; Winpython from https://winpython.github.io ==
+  <mark> Installation of Python 3.9 is recommended.If you are using low end pc download portable python; Winpython from https://winpython.github.io </mark>

   Since the app is portable it doesn't recquire any installation.
 Do the following steps to run the application.